 If a center caring for 13 or more children is licensed, registered (churches), or approved (school programs) they are meeting the basic health and safety requirements established by the state.
 Licensing staff, including Fire and Health Safety Inspectors, visit these providers on a regular basis to enforce these standards.

 Group home providers keep between 7 and 12 children in their homes and are required to be licensed.
-Like centers, they meet health and safety requirements and are inspected by licensing staff at least twice a year.
+Like centers, they meet health and safety requirements and are inspected by licensing staff annually.

 When the provider is a registered family home provider caring for up to 6 children in their home, they have far fewer requirements to meet.
 In fact, these providers are only required by law to register with DSS by mail.
 In 2014, legislation was passed that allows Child Care Licensing to make one unannounced visit to these homes each year.
 Unannounced visits are also made in response to a complaint.